MarcoFurlan99/5_misc_results/readme.md

 Contents:

-- all latent spaces
+- All latent spaces

-- one source, 189 targets
+- One source, 189 targets

-- why not Wasserstein
+- Why not Wasserstein

-- triangles and circles
+- Triangles and circles

 - I'm in need of something simpler